matrix-org/matrix-spec-proposals/proposals/2314-backfill-current-state.md

 ## Security considerations

+Requesting servers should be resilient to the `room_version` field in the response not matching that in the `m.room.create` event in `pdus`.

 In the case of a domain-name hijack, this may make recovering rooms that the domain name was in easier.
 However, since a domain name hijack will lead to other servers potentially sending PDUs with the required event IDs to allow